sportsbet/swift-style-guide/README.md

 stick to Objective-C.

 #### [1.3.2](#132-existing-codebases) Existing codebases
+If you have a large existing Objective-C application, there can be some opportunities to write newer classes in Swift depending on your application architecture.
+The Objective-C compatible interfaces in Swift limit your ability to use convenient Swift constructs like enums and structs, so deliberate design will be required if you make use of these features to ensure the remaining Objective-C code can leverage the new work.

+Very large, complicated codebases built by large, disparate teams may struggle to integrate new Swift code with an older Objective-C codebase, so in these cases it may be best to wait for a replatforming strategy rather than shoe-horn Swift code in without a well-defined migration plan.

 #### [1.3.3](#133-new-teams) New teams
 If you have a new team that's unexperienced in Objective-C, and you're working